domingomery/balu3/README.md

+# WARNING:

+Work in Progress (do not install it !!)

 # balu3

 Python implementation for Balu Toolbox, based on previous implementations: Balu for Matlab (implemented by Domingo Mery), pyBalu for Python (implemented by Marco Bucchi), and pyXvis (implemented by Domingo Mery and Christian Pieringer).